PeterShinners/comp/design/pipeline.md

 Each statement in the pipeline can be one of several operations.

 * **Function** reference preceded with `:` colon.
-* **Structure** define new structure value based on incoming structure wrapped in `{}` braces.
-This can also use a pipeline of statements internally to create a sub-pipeline.
+* **Structure** define new structure literal based on incoming structure wrapped in `{}` braces. use a pipeline of statements internally to create a sub-pipeline.
-* **Lazy Structure** operates the same as the structure but is wrapped in `[]` square brackets, and it's fields are not computed until needed.
+* **Lazy Structure** operates the same as the structure but is wrapped in `[]` square brackets.
+It's fields are not computed until needed.
 * **Condition** the condition operators require a boolean value.

 ## Pipeline Actions

-Each pipeline defined in a structure has one of three possible behaviors.
+Each pipeline is a group of statements that has one of three possible behaviors.
 These behaviors are controlled by what statement is at the very start of the pipeline.
-A pipeline is any number of statements, even just a single structure definition.
+Even a single statement is still considered a pipeline.

 * **Temporary Assignment** statements start with a `$` prefixed token and contain an initial `=` assignment.
 This assigns